Skip to content ↓

 Assessment

 Assessment is an integral part of teaching and learning and is a continuous process.
-Teachers use formative assessment strategies daily to assess children’s learning and understanding, through: effective questioning, clear learning objectives and success criteria, facilitating and listening to discussion, providing feedback and the marking of work, including identifying next steps in their learning.
-At the end of all lessons, teachers and pupils reflect on their own learning against the steps to success criteria.
+Teachers use formative assessment strategies daily to assess children’s learning and understanding, through: effective questioning, clear learning objectives, facilitating and listening to discussion, providing feedback and the marking of work, including identifying next steps in their learning.
 These ongoing assessments inform future planning and teaching.
 Lessons are adapted readily and interventions are put in place where necessary.

 Impact